 1. Log in to your Admin UI and navigate to Parents > Settings.

 2. You will see four options.
 The existing control level will appear highlighted.

 3. To change the control level, select the box that best suits your needs.

 4. A pop-up will be launched.
 Select both the checkboxes in the pop-up and click ‘Yes, I understand’ to apply the control level for your school’s parents.

 5. a) If you select ‘Custom’ you would be directed to a new page where you can customize the parent settings and lock any of the settings and categories.

 b) Click on the lock icon to either lock or unlock individual categories and settings.

 c) Click ‘Save’ to save the policy.

 The changed control level will be applied to the parent and modified settings displayed to him when he logs in to the parent portal.

-Note: All control levels (except No Control) become available to the parent only after he clicks ‘Manage my settings’ upon logging in to the Parent Portal.
-If the parent does not click ‘Manage my settings’ he would not be able to manage his child’s settings.
+Note that all control levels (except No Control) become available to the parent only after they click ‘Manage my settings’ upon logging in to the Parent Portal.
+If the parent does not click ‘Manage my settings’ they would not be able to manage their child’s settings.